cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 5.3.2 =
+Fixed a bug in filters for product tags

+= 5.3.1 =
+Added support for adding parameters to the link attribute for CSV feeds

+= 5.3.0 =
+Solved some PHP warnings that were showing when configuring a CSV feed with Aelia currencies in it Added support for adding parameters to the link attribute for CSV feeds

+= 5.2.9 =
+Added some extra allowed characters (% and ,) in the Yandex PARAM XML node Added the review_url field to Google Product Review feeds Fixed the review_timestamp format for Google Product Review feeds

+= 5.2.8 =
+Fixed a bug in the Google Product Review feed where the min/max rating values were wrong.

 = 5.2.7 =
 Added support for the official WooCommerce Product Bundles (https://woocommerce.com/products/product-bundles/)